What is Indecency with a Child in Texas?

 Registration as a Sex Offender

 An indecency with a child conviction can also result in the actor having to register as a sex offender for 10 years and a for a subsequent conviction for life.
 Reportable conviction or adjudication” means a conviction or adjudication, including an adjudication of delinquent conduct or a deferred adjudication, that, regardless of the pendency of an appeal, is a conviction for or an adjudication for or based on: (a) a violation of … Section 21.11 (Indecency with a child).

 Don’t miss: Sex Offender Registration in Texas

 How we are different:

-We know you have a lot of options to chose from.
-You probably got a couple dozen letters in the mail soliciting your business.
-You’ll never get one from us.
-Instead, we hope our results and reviews speak for themselves.
+Proven Results: We know you have a lot of options to choose from.
+We hope our results and reviews speak for themselves.
 Recent Results.